ieee-mace/15-days-of-code/annujolly17@gmail.com/README.md

-# Mini FB with blockchain features
+# Mini medium

 In today's world, fake news is spreading fast as would firm.
-As people continue to share and re share these fake news, it becomes difficult to keep track of it and trace it's origin
+As people continue to share and re share these fake news, it becomes difficult to keep track of it and trace it's origin.
+But blockchain helps us to do so

+This is a minature version of the medium app, where users can create post, like, dislike and share them.
+The platform also allows users to follow each other.
+(The blockchain feature of the platform is still in progress)

 ##### Tech stack